adekoyadapo/es-uam/eck/README.md

 }
 ```

-8. Update the individual filebeat with the values [here](./mon-cluster-side/audit-logging-pipeline/filebeat-index-template.txt) datastream index to allow the use of the component template and ilm policy above.
-This updated templates ensures the UAM fields are populated and that the final pipeline `stack-uam-router` is used by the indices.
-Replace the index_template name and also the target index-patterns before applying the changes
+8. Locate the filebeat datastream created in the monitoring cluster after enabling the audit logging.
+Take note of the filebeat index template name used by the datastream.
+Then, update the index template by using the filebeat template [here](./mon-cluster-side/filebeat-index-template.txt) to use the component template and ILM policy defined in the previous steps.
+This updated template ensures that the UAM fields are populated and that the final pipeline `stack-uam-router` is used by the indices.
+Replace the index_template name and also the target index-patterns before applying the changes.

 ```
 PUT _index_template/filebeat-8.15.3 # Change this value